ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-naturo wore tho same aspect of beauty
-as when her creator commanded hor to
-be.
-The heavens shall be as bright over
-our graves ns they are now nround our
-paths.
-The world will havo the nttrac­
-tions for our offspring yet unborn, that
-she had onco for ourselves, nnd tbntehe
-now has for our children.
-Yet a little
-while and all this will nnvo happened.
 The throbbing heart will bo stilled, nnd
 wo shall bo at rest.
 Our funeral will
 wind its way, nnd tho prayers will be